 To still encourage collaboration and communication, while still enabling the individual employee to focus and stay productive, offer private workspaces where possible or rooms so they can concentrate on their projects, make phone calls or to complete an important task.
 Other ways to improve productivity in the office could include ‘quiet hours’ or office rules where headphones mean ‘do not disturb’.

-We hope these small tips will help you create a personal work space that makes you happy, improves office life and still allows you to relax and be productive.
+We hope these small tips will help you create a personal workspace that makes you happy, improves office life and still allows you to relax and be productive.
+If you would like to motivate and keep your team happy with food, speak to the corporate catering experts at Order-In today on 1300 851 900.